From Contact Centre Management to Customer Experience Management – do you have what it takes?

 If you conflate the two terms – Customer Experience & Customer Service – you won’t just confuse yourself.
 You will confuse others around you.

+And I see this all the time.
 Contact Centre Management runs around talking about Customer Experience without using the term in the right context.

 The way you manage your Centre says a lot about your Customer Experience potential